-The Commission reiterates its renewal advice from 2021, as discussed above, for how a renewed NWI should provide guidance for best practice urban water system planning and infrastructure investment to enhance water security.
-Improving urban water planning frameworks, including transparent community engagement, will be critical to delivering on community expectations.
+The Commission reiterates its renewal advice from 2021 for how a renewed NWI should provide guidance for best practice urban water system planning and infrastructure investment to enhance water security and deliver on community expectations.

-In renewing the NWI, Australian governments should build on the principles in the original NWI of full cost recovery, as well as economic viability and ecological sustainability of project investments and ensure that infrastructure development processes are also culturally responsive to the interests of Traditional Owners.
+In renewing the NWI, Australian governments should build on the principles in the original NWI of full cost recovery, as well as economic viability and ecological sustainability of project investments and ensure that infrastructure development processes are also culturally responsive to the interests of First Nations peoples.